leonnardom/tiktok-scrapper/README.md

 ## Features

 - **Profile Information Collection:** Retrieves the follower count of a TikTok profile.
-- **Video Details:** Extracts information about posted videos, including views, likes, comments, saves, and video ID.
+- **Video Details:** Extracts information about posted videos, including views, likes, comments, saves, shares, and video ID.
 - **Simulated Interaction:** Simulates user interaction with the page to avoid bot detection.
 - **Captcha Handling:** Uses the reCAPTCHA plugin to handle captchas automatically.
-- **Comments Extraction:** Retrieves comments for each video, including the author's name and comment text.
+- **Comments Extraction:** Retrieves comments for each video, including the author's name, comment text, and date.

 ## Requirements